-- (5) Periodically audit all sensitive PII holdings to make sure that all such information can be readily located. - (6) Secure digital copies of files containing sensitive PII.
-Protections include encryption, implementing enhanced authentication mechanisms such as twofactor authentication and limiting the number of people allowed access to the files. - (7) Store sensitive PII only on workstations that can be secured, such as workstations located in areas that have restricted physical access. - iv) Protecting Electronic Transmissions of Sensitive PII via fax, email, etc. - (1) When faxing sensitive PII, use the date stamp function, confirm the fax number, verify that the intended recipient is available, and confirm that he/she has received the fax.
+- (2) Lock up all hard copy files containing sensitive PII in secured file cabinets and do not leave unattended. - (3) Protect all media (e.g., thumb drives, CDs, etc.,) that contain sensitive PII and do not leave unattended.
+This information should be maintained either in secured file cabinets or in computers that have been secured. - (4) Keep accurate records of where PII is stored, used, and maintained. - (5) Periodically audit all sensitive PII holdings to make sure that all such information can be readily located. - (6) Secure digital copies of files containing sensitive PII.
+Protections include encryption, implementing enhanced authentication mechanisms such as two-factor authentication and limiting the number of people allowed access to the files. - (7) Store sensitive PII only on workstations that can be secured, such as workstations located in areas that have restricted physical access. - iv) Protecting Electronic Transmissions of Sensitive PII via fax, email, etc. - (1) When faxing sensitive PII, use the date stamp function, confirm the fax number, verify that the intended recipient is available, and confirm that he/she has received the fax.
 Ensure that none of the transmission is stored in memory on the fax machine, that the fax is in a controlled area, and that all paper waste is disposed of properly (e.g., shredded).
-When possible, use a fax machine that uses a secure transmission line. - (2) Before faxing PII, coordinate with the recipient so that the PII will not be left unattended on the receiving end. - (3) When faxing sensitive PII, use only individually-controlled fax machines, not central receiving centers. - (4) Do not transmit sensitive PII via an unsecured information system (e.g., electronic mail, Internet, or electronic bulletin board) without first encrypting the information. - (5) When sending sensitive PII via email, make sure both the message and any attachments are encrypted. - (6) Do not place PII on shared drives, multi-access calendars, the Intranet, or the Internet. - v) Protecting Hard Copy Transmissions of Files Containing Sensitive PII - (1) Do not remove records about individuals with sensitive PII from facilities where HUD information is authorized to be stored and used unless approval is first obtained from a supervisor.
+When possible, use a fax machine that uses a secure transmission line. - (2) Before faxing PII, coordinate with the recipient so that the PII will not be left unattended on the receiving end. - (3) When faxing sensitive PII, use only individually-controlled fax machines, not central receiving centers. - (4) Do not transmit sensitive PII via an unsecured information system (e.g., electronic mail, Internet, or electronic bulletin board) without first encrypting the information. - (5) When sending sensitive PII via email, make sure both the message and any attachments are encrypted. - (6) Do not place PII on shared drives, multi-access calendars, the Intranet, or the Internet.

+- v) Protecting Hard Copy Transmissions of Files Containing Sensitive PII - (1) Do not remove records about individuals with sensitive PII from facilities where HUD information is authorized to be stored and used unless approval is first obtained from a supervisor.
 Sufficient justification, as well as evidence of information security, must been presented. - (2) Do not use interoffice or translucent envelopes to mail sensitive PII.
 Use sealable opaque solid envelopes.
-Mark the envelope to the person's attention.

-- (3) When using the U.S. postal service to deliver information with sensitive PII, double-wrap the documents (e.g., use two envelopes one inside the other) and mark only the inside envelope as confidential with the statement To Be Opened By Addressee Only.|| - vi) Records Management, Retention and Disposition - (1) Follow records management laws, regulations, and policies applicable within your jurisdiction. - (2) Ensure all YHA locations and all entities acting on behalf of YHA are managing records in accordance with applicable laws, regulations, and policies. - (3) Include records management practices as part of any scheduled oversight protocols. - (4) Do not maintain records longer than required. - (5) Destroy records after retention requirements are met. - (6) Dispose of sensitive PII appropriately use cross-cut shredders or burn bags for hard copy records and permanently erase (not just delete) electronic records.
+Mark the envelope to the person's attention. - (3) When using the U.S. postal service to deliver information with sensitive PII, double-wrap the documents (e.g., use two envelopes one inside the other) and mark only the inside envelope as confidential with the statement -To Be Opened By Addressee Only.|| - vi) Records Management, Retention and Disposition - (1) Follow records management laws, regulations, and policies applicable within your jurisdiction. - (2) Ensure all YHA locations and all entities acting on behalf of YHA are managing records in accordance with applicable laws, regulations, and policies. - (3) Include records management practices as part of any scheduled oversight protocols. - (4) Do not maintain records longer than required. - (5) Destroy records after retention requirements are met. - (6) Dispose of sensitive PII appropriately use cross-cut shredders or burn bags for hard copy records and permanently erase (not just delete) electronic records.